freestyle-ciandt/typescript-patterns/src/tasks/task5.md

           ]
         }
       ```

+      **Note 1:** Feel free to mix up the attributes, add new ones, make some of them optional, and so on.
+The idea is to create as many variations as possible in the input data.
     * Once the data is saved in the database successfully, the API should return status code `200` and the following payload in the response body:

       ```json